 Hi.
 I’m John – a Vancouver, British Columbia, Canada based 3D printing advocate, consultant & instructor, technologist, blogger, traveler, photographer (I like to shoot concerts and events), speaker, maker & all around curious person.
+Contact me

 - co-founded 3D604.org, a club of 3d printing enthusiasts who meet monthly and help share our knowledge of 3d printing at many events